Arshadfarazusmani/React.JS/readme.md

 # Read me
-This repository will help you lern React js
+This repository will help you  leran React js